xiaoShuZhou/first-assignment/README.md

 1. Git/GitHub

+- create a simple `README` file to introduce yourself
 - submit the assignment by open a pull request (PR)
 - make the repository public
 - add label to your PR